American Numismatic Society: Location

-The Society and its holdings have been housed in several locations in New York City.
-The first meetings of the Society were hosted in private homes, including at the family home of ANS founding member, Augustus B. Sage in 1856.
-For the next several decades, the ANS and its collection was maintained in rented spaces at the Cooper Union, the Bible House at Astor Place, Union Dime Savings Bank, among other locations.
-With the largess of Archer Huntington, who became a member of the ANS in 1899 and its president in 1904, the Society moved to Audubon Terrace on West 155th and Broadway, first hosted by the Hispanic Society and later in its on purpose-built space in 1907.
-In 2003, the Society moved into the former Fidelity and Deposit Company building at the corner of Fulton and William Street.
+The society and its holdings have been housed in several locations in New York City.
+The first meetings of the society were hosted in private homes, including at the family home of ANS founding member, Augustus B. Sage in 1856.
+For the next several decades, the ANS and its collection were maintained in rented spaces at the Cooper Union, the Bible House at Astor Place, Union Dime Savings Bank, among other locations.
+With the largess of Archer Huntington, who became a member of the ANS in 1899 and its president in 1904, the society moved to Audubon Terrace on West 155th and Broadway, first hosted by the Hispanic Society and later in its on purpose-built space in 1907.
+In 2003, the society moved into the former Fidelity and Deposit Company building at the corner of Fulton and William Street.
 In 2008, the ANS moved to its current location is at 75 Varick Street by Canal Street in downtown Manhattan.

+In 2026 the ANS announced it would be moving to an Art Deco-era building on the campus of the Toledo Museum of Art in Toledo, Ohio.
+The decision to move out of New York City was made as the ANS faced rising rent costs and attracted few visitors.

 Collection

-The collection of coins, medals and paper currency consists of over 800,000 objects drawn from all periods and cultures.
+The collection of coins, medals, and paper currency consists of over 800,000 objects drawn from all periods and cultures.
 In many fields, the ANS collections are the most comprehensive anywhere in the world.
 The collection includes early numismatic items from Ancient Greece and the Roman Republic, and also has a strong representation of coins of American, European, East Asian, South Asian, and Islamic origin.
 These coinages range from 700 BCE to the present.
 In addition, the collection contains paper and other non-coinage money, as well as medals and decorations dating back to as early as approximately 4000 BC.
 The curatorial department of the ANS preserves, studies, and documents the extensive collection.
 This work includes keeping the collection's database MANTIS up-to-date, which also involves adding images.
-This online database is a major asset to the study of numismatics, because it is one of the largest of its kind and accessible to everyone.
+This online database is a major asset to the study of numismatics because it is one of the largest of its kind and is accessible to everyone.